Talk to others with an Ostomy

 MBT

 I know Convatec makes a 2-piece pouch system that is entirely Stomahesive...no tape edges.
-It is non-accordion making it less flexible.
+It is non-accordion, making it less flexible.
 I'm sure they would send you samples!

-Hi MBT......thanks for that!
+Hi MBT... thanks for that!
 I'll check it out the next time it rains (or the next time I can't be outside).
-I'm SOOO lazy when it comes to looking for ostomy products........I just can't get excited about it.
-Woes me.
+I'm SOOO lazy when it comes to looking for ostomy products...
+I just can't get excited about it.
+Woe is me.
 But thanks for the good input, as usual.

 ;0)

-Perilune wrote:
+Perilune

-Hi Bob, I sufferred from a nasty rash and red, weepy skin in the first months of having an ileostomy.
+Hi Bob, I suffered from a nasty rash and red, weepy skin in the first months of having an ileostomy.
 It really stung, especially if any output got on it.
-However, one morning I woke up and was in the half asleep/half awake state, when I heard the words Calomine Lotion.
+However, one morning I woke up and was in the half asleep/half awake state, when I heard the words Calamine Lotion.
 Well, that would be my mum, who worked in pharmacy all her life, and passed away at the age of 103.
-As kids, we always had calomine lotion in the house.
-Pooh-pooh the message all you like but the fact is I tried it, a light wipe of calomine on clean skin at every bag change and I haven't looked back.
+As kids, we always had calamine lotion in the house.
+Pooh-pooh the message all you like but the fact is I tried it, a light wipe of calamine on clean skin at every bag change and I haven't looked back.
 My skin has been just fine since 2017.
 The zinc is anti-inflammatory, and very soothing.
-One cotton pad, one dab of calomine, and work around from the outside to the inside.
+One cotton pad, one dab of calamine, and work around from the outside to the inside.
 Lightly blow dry with a hairdryer before you apply the new bag.
 The bag stays stuck, too.
 I change bags 2-3 times a week.

-Thank you for the info on 3M micropore - I live by the beach in Western Australia, but I've been nervous about going in the ocean.
+Thank you for the info on 3M Micropore - I live by the beach in Western Australia, but I've been nervous about going in the ocean.
 Sounds like it will be worth a trial next summer.

 Hi Perilune,